-Rexhep Rraja, Xhisela Maloku’s rapist, was arrested Sunday afternoon, two months after he was reported to the police for violent sexual assault, rape, assault, torture, threatening with an illegal firearm, kidnapping, and stalking.
+Rexhep Rraja, suspected of violence against Xhisela Maloku, was arrested Sunday afternoon, two months after he was reported to the police for violent sexual assault, rape, assault, torture, threatening with an illegal firearm, kidnapping, and stalking.

 The arrest came as a result of public pressure, after former police officer Emiljano Nuhu accused Socialist MPs Rahman Rraja and Taulant Balla, as well as other high officials, of protecting the Rexhep Rraja and threatening both the victim and Nuhu in order to keep him from investigating and publicizing the crime.

 However, Rraja was only arrested under charges of stalking, that only entails a conviction of six months to three years in prison.
 Meanwhile, the charges he was reported for entail harsher punishment: violent sexual assault entails five to ten years in prison, assault and torture four to ten years in prison, whereas carrying a weapon without a permit can mean a fine or up to two years in prison.
 Therefore, if someone stood accused of all these charges, they would risk being convicted from nine to 25 years in prison.

 Meanwhile, no repercussions have befallen MPs Rraja and Balla, or the other high state officials that Nuhu accused.

 In order to reach this outcome – the accused being arrested on a light charge and the politicians’ impunity – Edi Rama undertook an aggressive crisis management campaign, making well thought-out and strategic steps.

 In order to manage public opinion in cases of criminal charges, the fundamental strategy is a standard combination of the steps: Deny, Accuse, Diminish.
 In special cases, particularly those of sexual assault crimes, the formula goes: Deny, Accuse, Switch places of the victim and the accuser.